Frequently Asked Questions (FAQ)

 Are standardized test scores required for admission?

-Test Scores are strongly recommended, but not required, for admission to GSSM for fall 2025.
+Test Scores are strongly recommended, but not required, for admission to GSSM for fall 2026.
 If you do not submit a standardized test score, you will be required to complete the GSSM Math Admissions Test.
-This test will be provided online in the spring.
+This test will be provided online in January and February.

 What standardized tests do you accept?